 - IP68 water and dust resistant

-The S Pen is now Bluetooth Low Energy-enabled with its own battery, which is claimed to charge through the Note 9 in just under a minute.
-This Bluetooth connectivity means the S Pen is no longer just for writing and drawing, even though it continues to do these effortlessly.
+The S Pen is now Bluetooth LE-enabled, with its own battery integrated, which is charged through the Note 9 in under a minute.
+This Bluetooth connectivity means the S Pen is no longer just for writing and drawing, but can act as a remote control too.

 - Video at 960fps with motion detection

 The camera on any flagship smartphone these days is an essential part to get right, because competition is fierce.
 Yes, Huawei P20 Pro, we're looking at you.

 The Note 9 takes no chances in this department though, bringing the fantastic camera setup from the S9+ and adding a few extra features such as Scene Optimiser and Flaw Detection.